 I would like to thank one of my best friends Jerry Sandeen for getting me re-started playing guitar and encouraging me to be a musician.
 I learned a lot from him and for that I am eternally grateful.
 I took guitar lessons when I was 12-13 but ended up quitting after a year (got tired of playing Old MacDonald had a farm :).
 I would also like to thank all the musicians who have had an impact on my music in no particular order: Duane Kindoll, John Elmes, Dave Carruth, Jim Parris, Dori Chitayat, Scott Truelove, Fred and Rick Mayelian, Joe Tarolli, Kirk Lee, Barbara Malteze (Chicago Dan, John P., Chris and a very special Fuck you to Jerry!), Rob Labash, John Owens(RIP), Wyatt Tarver, Bob Hand, Mike Finnegan, Marc and Chris Cornelius, Louie, Eric Hunter, Jeff Ganns, Benji Gordon and Pete Emard.
 I’m sure there are a few I am leaving out but these are the names that I can remember at this moment.

 I grew up at a pretty interesting crossroads in music.
 When I was a small child, Classical and 50ies/60ies music of all styles was what people I was around were listening to.
 When I was an adolescent during the 70ies, Stadium rock, Glam rock, Hard rock and the start of Heavy Metal were the new styles.
 I briefly got into New Wave in the very early eighties but the heavier new wave bands I was listening too and the NWBHM bands I listened to in the late 70ies pushed me towards Punk rock.
 I was heavy into Punk music until around 84-85 when I started noticing almost all of the new punk bands started to sound like noise, not music.
 It was at this time I started seriously playing guitar and really started to take notice of the new metal bands coming out.
 The Thrash and Speed metal scene was extremely appealing to me because it had the aggression of punk with technical guitars and vocals of metal.
 This really interested me and changed my life forever.
 In the 90ies I started listening to some of the industrial metal bands that were coming out Like NIN, Ministry, KMFDM and The Prodigy.
 Also although I really liked some of the new alternative and Pop punk bands that were emerging, I was also a little sour grapes over the changing of the guard at the time because it was that movement that pretty much sank the metal music scene and it was most definitely one of the deciding factors for throwing in the towel on my last band Greed.
-Myself and Jerry wanted to transition into a more Punk sound because it was where we both came from but Dave and the new drummer had no interest in that move.
+Myself and Jerry Sandeen who was playing bass for Greed at the time wanted to transition the band into a more Punk sound because it was where we both came from but Dave and the new drummer had no interest in that move.
 I am pretty sure it was the reason Jerry left the band/was pushed out by the other guys.

 Musical influences include everything from all types of Metal, Punk, Industrial/Techno Electronic, New Wave, Mod/Ska, Death Rock, Hard Rock, Stadium Rock, Classic Rock, 50ies Rock, some Hip Hop/Old School Rap, Old School Country, Folk and Classical Music.